Automated Text Generation (NLG) Task

 Jump to navigation Jump to search

-A Natural Language Generation (NLG) Task is a language generation task that is an automated natural language processing task (that produces natural language expressions).
+An Automated Text Generation (NLG) Task is a text generation task that is an automated natural language processing task producing natural language expressions, primarily text items.

 References